Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Results

 Our result of runaway mass loss is reminiscent of what was reported by \citet{Kurokawa2014} which has since then been criticized for their use of fixed $\eta$ and overestimating the mass loss rate by fixing the pressure at the bottom of the photoevaporative flow at 1 nanobar \citep{OwenLai2018, Ionov2018}.
 The latter authors did not find any evidence of runaway mass loss.
-Our calculations rigorously account for the variable $\eta$ and we find that our results are robust to smaller $R_{\rm XUV}$ down to 1 microbar.
-One of the key reasons why we recover this catastrophic erosion is because we account for the anomalous heating throughout the planet's thermal evolution instead of at the very end, which keeps our planets puffy.
+Our study differs from \citet{Kurokawa2014} in that we rigorously account for the variable $\eta$, but it was mainly our treatment of the thermal evolution that allowed us to recover catastrophic erosion.
+Compared with e.g. \cite{OwenLai2018}, we include the effect of anomalous heating throughout the planet's thermal evolution instead of at the very end, which keeps our planets puffy.
 We have verified that when this anomalous heating is set to zero, the mass loss never reaches a runaway state.

+A related issue we encounter is that during runaway, the gravitational potential at the planet's atmosphere drops below what is modeled by \citet{Caldiroli2022}, necessitating extrapolation.
+The actual efficiency $\eta$ at low masses may be somewhat smaller than what we have adopted here \citep[see, e.g.][]{Ionov2018,Shematovich2014}.
+In the next section we will see that fortunately, our results are robust against even very small values of $\eta$.